Conjugated estrogens/medroxyprogesterone (By mouth)

 Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz), Medroxyprogesterone Acetate (me-drox-ee-proe-JES-ter-one AS-e-tate)

-Treats menopause symptoms (hot flashes, vaginal dryness).
+Treats hot flashes and vaginal dryness from menopause.
 Prevents osteoporosis after menopause.
 This medicine is a combination of 2 hormones.

 Premphase, Prempro, Prempro Low DoseThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to estrogen or progestin, or you are pregnant or have unusual vaginal bleeding not checked by a doctor.
 Do not use this medicine if you have a history of liver disease, breast cancer, blood clots or clotting problems, heart attack, or stroke, or you had a hysterectomy.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.